getsentry/sentry-docs/src/docs/product/performance/query-insights.md

 ---
 title: Query Insights
 sidebar_order: 50
-description: "Learn more about the Database view, which allows you to see your database queries, and debug their performance."
+description: "Learn more about the Query Insights flow, which allows you to see your database queries, and debug their performance."
 ---

 If you have performance monitoring enabled and your application queries a database, you can see how your queries are performing in Sentry.

-## Overview

 The Query Insights flow helps you investigate the performance of your queries and get more information to improve them.

-Starting with the **Queries** page, you get a high-level overview of how your queries are doing.
-From there, you can drill into a specific query that might be consuming a lot of application time and then investigate sample events in a specific endpoint to help you better understand the context of its performance.
+Starting with the [**Queries** page](#queries-page), you get a high-level overview of how your queries are doing.
+From there, you can drill into a specific query's [**Query Summary** page](#query-summary-page) and then investigate sample events from the [Sample List](#sample-list) to better understand the context of its performance in a specific endpoint.

 The gif below demonstrates how to use Query Insights.